snhobbs/LC120LaserNoise/README.md

 - Easily configurable CLI interface
 - Supports swapping photodetectors (e.g., QL03 vs others)
 - Uses **PyVISA** to control the scope and collect waveforms

+## Test Setup
+Most diodes are tested using a [ThorLabs LDM21](https://www.thorlabs.com/NewGroupPage9_PF.cfm?ObjectGroup_ID=308) connected using the LC120 Starter Kit Adapter.
+The QL03 is modified to have a transimpedance of 100 (down from 1M).
+Reflections are prevented from getting back into the cavity using a microscope objective slightly off axis.
+A lens is used to spread the beam over the entire photodiode.